 The purpose of this privacy statement is to let users of this website know when we may collect personal information and what we may do with it.
 We do not use, share or disclose personal information collected or received through this website except as set out in this statement.

-This privacy statement applies to personal information collected through the Tenancy Services website: www.tenancy.govt.nz.
+This privacy statement applies to personal information collected through the Tenancy Services websites: www.tenancy.govt.nz and www.raisethestandard.nz (external link) .
 It also includes how personal information is treated by our Tenancy Services contact centre.

 Collection, storage and use

 You may choose to voluntarily provide personal information through this website (e.g. in ‘ask a question’, or feedback forms).
 This information may be viewable by site administrators, Tenancy Services staff (as appropriate) and third-party contractors who may administrate or work on the site.

 When you subscribe to one of our alerts or newsletters, the details you provide may be stored in a secure third-party database (i.e. MailChimp).
 Your name and email address will be used to send you future electronic newsletters, and will not be disclosed without your consent.
 When you unsubscribe to our alert or newsletter, your details will be deleted from the database.

 Collection of personal information

 Tenancy Services may ask or require you to provide some personal information when you complete an online form (e.g. the online publication form).
 Tenancy Services may require you to register your details with us in order to create or maintain an account or profile (e.g. the Tenancy Tribunal Online Application form).
 As part of our online processes there may be other information that is required to be supplied.
 Failing to provide such information may reduce or make unavailable some services we provide to you.